AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/RefURIAttributeType/Create.md

 RefURIAttributeType.Create Method
 =================================
-AutomationML 2.1 APICreates a new RefURIAttribute using the specified document.
+Creates a new RefURIAttribute using the specified document.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)